Healthy Homes Assessment Whitby

 What We Do

-As building inspectors, we deal with all the issues that come with professional home inspects.
-We’re there to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors we take on all aspects of professional home Inspections.
+We are there to make sure you make the best decision when purchasing your next property.

-We consider your investment to be a serious one, and undertake detailed checks to make sure you don’t encounter any unpleasant or costly surprises meaning you can relax and focus on the fun aspects of owning or purchasing a home.
+We take your investment seriously We will conduct detailed examinations to make sure that you don’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the exciting aspects of buying or owning the home.

-We specialise in a range of solutions to make sure you are fully updated on the condition of any property that you might be thinking of buying or selling in addition to other services.
+We offer a wide range of services to make sure that you are completely informed of the condition of any property you may be contemplating buying or selling as well as additional services.

-We have a systematic approach to your property inspection and the latest in technology for software including digital photos imbedded into your reports, you are able to actually see any problems that might be found.
-With our comprehensive report, it is no wonder we receive so many referrals from clients our service to family members and friends.
+Our systematic approach to your property inspection and the latest in technology for software which includes digital photos in your document, you are able to actually see any problems that might be found.
+Through our detailed reporting it is no wonder that we receive so many clients who recommend our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports